 at the time.
 Remember I made no communicationsto either of you from 2010 – March 2017 when the crisis of the employment-cut was 2 months-old.
 I wasn’t speaking with anyone else, as it has been severally alleged that I am an “aggressive telephone sales marketer”.

-Since April 2015 as anyone will attest I was working full-time on a literary novel until my attention became entirely distracted by this matter of defending four families in the village
+Since April 2015 as anyone will attest I was working full-time on a literary projects until my attention ulrimate became distracted by this matter of defending four families in the village

-you good folks to look into your hearts, and make it right with your own good artisans
+do upi good folks look into your hearts, and make it right with your own good suppliers

 who NO-way deserve to have been abandoned in a way so callous, and by a Fair Trader.